Schneegans/schneegans.github.io/gnome-pie.md

         <pre><code>sudo dnf install cmake make automake gcc gcc-c++ vala gtk3-devel libwnck3-devel bamf-devel libgee-devel libxml2-devel libXtst-devel gnome-menus-devel</code></pre>
     </div>
   </div>
 </div>

-Make sure, that you have a version of the vala compiler which is `>= 0.24`.
+Make sure, that you have a version of the vala compiler which is at least `0.24`.
 You may check your current version by running `valac --version`.
 If it does not fit, please install a newer version.
-In Ubuntu 14.04 this can be done with the following commands:
+In Ubuntu 14.04 or later this can be done with the following commands:

 {% highlight bash %}
 sudo add-apt-repository ppa:vala-team/ppa